aaronparker/aaronparker.github.io/_posts/2008-04-30-softgrid-applications-keep-coming-back.md

 ![]({{site.baseurl}}/media/2008/04/shortcuts-exdatfilecontents.png)

 During the user session, the SoftGrid client works on a temporary copy of SHORTCUTS_EX.DAT .
-This file is not written to disk until the SoftGrid client, specifically SFTDCC.EXE, exits.
+This file is not written to disk until the SoftGrid client, specifically `SFTDCC.EXE`, exits.

 In those instances where you see application shortcuts created in the users' Start Menu, even though those applications may be disabled or deleted, SHORTCUTS_EX.DAT will continue to contain the shortcut information.

 Why this happens I'm not really sure, perhaps this is a bug or the client is not able to save the file correctly in some circumstances.
 A work around is to delete SHORTCUTS_EX.DAT once the user logs off, thus forcing the client to recreate a 'clean' list of applications.
 Be sure to test this work around for laptop users.